mlundela/Yatzy-Arena/README.md

 Chance: Any combination of dice.
 Score: Sum of all the dice.
 Yatzy: All five dice with the same number.
 Score: 50 points.

+API
+---

 When connection is established between a bot and the server, the bot waits for messages from the server on the given format:

-Server sends
----

     {
         'key': 'STANDING',